antipixel1/speech_em_rec/README.md

 The speech_recognition.py file consists of three main parts:
 1. Feature extraction (using dataframe_generators.py file).
 2. Creating the CNN model.
-3. Training the model, and obtain the accuracy of the model.
+3. Training the model, and obtaining the average accuracy of all folds.

 ## Setup
 In a Linux terminal, run the following command: